-4. A formal review of the planning processes regarding WRMPs and regional planning is undertaken
+4. We recommend that a formal review of the planning processes regarding WRMPs and regional planning is undertaken

 We recommend that a formal review of the water resources planning framework is undertaken that reflects the benefits that the move to adaptive planning brings and eliminates the current duplication and inefficiency, in the regional and company water resource planning process.